-The project can be divided into three major components: DTH drilling, pile driving using a vibratory driver, and vessel use to support construction.
+The project can be divided into four major components: DTH drilling, vibratory drilling, pile driving using an impact driver, and skiff use to support construction.
 Each of these components will generate a different type of in-water noise.
-Vibratory pile driving and the use of vessels will produce non-impulsive or continuous noise and DTH drilling is considered to produce both impulsive and continuous noise (NMFS 2020).
-A summary of the sizes and types of piles, installation and removal methods, and time to install and remove piles is shown in table 2.
+Vibratory drilling and the use of skiffs will produce nonimpulsive or continuous noise; impact driving will produce impulsive noise; and DTH drilling is considered to produce both impulsive and continuous noise (NMFS 2020).

-The level of sound anticipated from each project component was established using recorded data from several sources listed in table 3.
-We used the NMFS Technical Guidance and User Spreadsheet (NMFS 2018, 2020) to determine the distance at which sound levels would attenuate to Level A harassment thresholds.
-Empirical data from the proxy projects were used to determine the distance at which sound levels would attenuate to Level B harassment thresholds (table 1).
+The level of sound anticipated from each project component was established using recorded data from several sources listed in tables 2 through 5.
+We used the NMFS Technical Guidance and User Spreadsheet (NMFS 2018, 2020) to determine the distance at which sound levels would attenuate to Level A harassment thresholds, and empirical data from the proxy projects were used to determine the distance at which sound levels would attenuate to Level B harassment thresholds (table 1).
 The weighting factor adjustment included in the NMFS user spreadsheet accounts for sounds created in portions of an organism's hearing range where they have less sensitivity.
-We used the weighting factor adjustment for otariid pinnipeds (eared seals) as they are the closest available physiological and anatomical proxy for sea otters.
+We used the weighting factor adjustment for otariid pinnipeds as they are the closest available physiological and anatomical proxy for sea otters.
 The spreadsheet also incorporates a transmission loss coefficient, which accounts for the reduction in sound level outward from a sound source.
-We used the NMFS-recommended transmission loss coefficient of 15 for coastal pile-driving activities to indicate practical spread (NMFS 2020).
+We used the NMFSrecommended transmission loss coefficient of 15 for coastal pile-driving activities to indicate practical spread (NMFS 2020).

 We calculated the harassment zones for DTH drilling with input from NMFS.
-The sound pressure levels produced by DTH drilling were provided by NMFS in 2022 via correspondence with Solstice Alaska Consulting, who created the application for this IHA on behalf of Trident.
+The sound pressure levels produced by DTH drilling were provided by NMFS in 2022 via correspondence with Solstice Alaska Consulting, who created the application for this IHA on behalf of TMC.
 We then used the NMFS Technical Guidance and User Spreadsheet (NMFS 2018, 2020) to determine the distance at which these sounds would attenuate to Level A harassment thresholds.
-To estimate the distances at which sounds would attenuate to Level B harassment thresholds, we used the NMFSrecommended transmission loss coefficient of 15 for coastal pile-driving activities in a practical spreading loss model (NMFS 2020) to determine the distance at which sound levels attenuate to 160 dB re 1 $\mu$ Pa.
+To estimate the distances at which sounds would attenuate to Level B harassment thresholds, we used the NMFSrecommended transmission loss coefficient of 15 for coastal pile-driving activities in a practical spreading loss model (NMFS 2020) to determine the distance at which sound levels attenuate to 160 dB re 1 μ Pa.
+However, due to the differences in how PTS and TTS thresholds are calculated, as well as limited data of underwater sound pressure levels from DTH drilling, the resultant Level A isopleths are larger than the Level B isopleths.